nightroman/FarNet/PowerShellFar/README.md

 Example: [Profile-Editor.ps1](https://github.com/nightroman/FarNet/blob/main/PowerShellFar/About/Profile-Editor.ps1)

-The author uses this profile to set some editor event handlers even when macros might work better.
-This is done deliberately in order to be sure that handlers work fine.
-Other users may prefer macros.

 - Do not use this profile together with `HlfViewer`.
 Either disable the plugin or remove `[F1]` code from the script.

-- Do not use this profile with plugins processing mouse events in editors.
-  Either disable the plugins or remove mouse code from the script.

 - Use `$Far.AnyEditor.add_Opened()` in order to add handlers depending on file types, see how this is done in the example for Markdown and HLF.
 In this way